peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

  filename (including the directory separators slash and backslash) are replaced with underscores; spaces and tabs are collapsed to a single space; leading and trailing spaces and tabs are removed; and the filename is truncated if it would otherwise be too long.
-The returned string will be in normalization form C. Returns the empty string if
- <code>str</code> is null or empty.
+Also, for reasons stated in the remarks, a character that is the combined form of a base character and a combining slash is replaced with "!" followed by the base character.
+The returned string will be in normalization form C. Returns the empty string if <code>str</code> is null or empty.

 ### GetFilename
     public String GetFilename()